 For more information, see Authorize the service account of an ApsaraDB RDS for MySQL instance.

-- slow SQL
+- slow SQL statement

-If an SQL statement requires a long period of time to run, the SQL statement is considered a slow SQL statement.
+If an SQL statement requires a long period of time to run, the SQL statement is a slow SQL statement.

-For more information, see Slow Query Logs.
+For more information, see Slow query logs.

 ApsaraDB RDS supports transparent data encryption (TDE) for the MySQL and SQL Server database engines.
-TDE is used to instantly encrypt and decrypt the data files that are read from and write to an RDS instance.
-TDE can encrypt data before the data is written to the disk and can decrypt data before the data is read from the disk to the memory.
+TDE is used to instantly encrypt and decrypt the data files that are read from and written to an RDS instance.
+TDE can encrypt data before the data is written to the disk and decrypt data before the data is read from the disk to the memory.
 TDE does not increase the size of the data files.
 You can use TDE without the need to modify the connected application.

 For more information, see Configure TDE for an ApsaraDB RDS for MySQL instance.